 Full Definition of grovel

-Examples of grovel
+Examples of grovel in a sentence

 The peasants groveled before the king.

 He had to grovel to get her to accept his apology.